 Investigators supported by NCI career development awards (K series) may also be eligible for support through

 this program.
-An applicant should not have previously received funding through the Duke Brain SPORE CDP
+An applicant should not have previously received funding through the Duke Brain SPORE CEP.

-Funding decisions will be made by the end of October, and communicated directly to the PI.
-Successful projects
+Funding decisions will be made in August and communicated directly to the PI.
+Successful projects will be funded